senank/blog_posts/content/Article Reviews/25-02-09-FP8-LM: Training FP8 Large Language Models.md

 ## Key Contributions & Insights

-This paper defines a novel approach FP8 mixed-precision training framework that incorporates 8-bit weights and gradients, 8-bit optimizers, and 8-bit distributed parallel training to allow for faster and more memory-efficient training while maintaining predictive accuracy of the models.
+This paper defines a novel FP8 mixed-precision training framework that incorporates 8-bit weights and gradients, 8-bit optimizers, and 8-bit distributed parallel training to allow for faster and more memory-efficient training while maintaining predictive accuracy of the models.
 This implementation does not require changes to hyper-parameters and training receipts.
 It addresses issues such as data underflow or overflow and quantization errors, which cause numerical instability and irreversible divergences throughout training, by using two techniques ***precision decoupling*** and ***automatic scaling***.
 By using FP8 instead of BF16, they have noted a 39% reduction in real memory usage and 75% faster training.

 ### **Automatic Scaling**